microsoft/pai/examples/serving/README.md

 1. [Serving a TensorFlow model](#serving-a-tensorflow-model)
 2. [Customize Docker Env](#customize-docker-env)

-# Serving a TensorFlow model
+# Serving a TensorFlow MNIST digit recognition model

 To run TensorFlow model serving, you need to prepare a job configuration file and submit it through webportal.

-If you have built your image and pushed it to Docker Hub, replace our pre-built image `openpai/pai.example.tensorflow-serving` with your own.
+OpenPAI packaged the docker env required by the job for user to use.
+User could refer to [DOCKER.md](./DOCKER.md) to customize this example docker env.
+If user have built a customized image and pushed it to Docker Hub, replace our pre-built image `openpai/pai.example.tensorflow-serving` with your own.

 Here're some configuration file examples: